 Patterns of Abnormal Voiding

 Some children hold their urine for extensive periods and overstretch their bladders.
 When they finally do urinate, it's with perfectly normal coordination.
 Other children have difficulty relaxing the sphincter during urination and void against it, straining the bladder muscle extensively in the process.

 These abnormal voiding patterns may also be associated with constipation.
 Collectively, they're referred to as dysfunctional elimination syndrome (DES).

 Effects of Abnormal Voiding

-Infection occurs commonly with voiding dysfunction.
+Infection occurs commonly with pediatric dysfunctional elimination syndrome.
 The normal bladder is resistant to infection because of its ability to wash out and eliminate bacteria with every urination.
 If urine is held too long or is incompletely discharged, bacteria may increase.

 The high pressure generated by muscles straining against themselves may break down the one-way mechanism of urine flow, which normally prevents urine from going back up into the kidneys from the bladder.
 It may also impede the flow of urine from the kidneys into the bladder.